CocoaPods/blog.cocoapods.org/_drafts/Claim-Your-Pods.markdown

 <!-- more -->

 Moving forward this ownership will be determined by the first user to submit a new spec.
-With existing podspecs granting ownership will be a little more complicated.
+With existing podspecs, granting ownership will be a little more complicated.